libdolf/UrlShortener/README.md

 ### How to Use
 1. Make a GET request with "?url=yourUrl" to the endpoint: http://localhost:8080/v1/
 2. The generated link will redirect to the website specified in the URL
+3. Set the time that the database will store the URL (in milliseconds)